tk3369/ContextTracking.jl/README.md

 1. Annotate functions with `@ctx` macro to participate in context tracking
 2. Use `@memo` macro to append data to the context
-3. Use the `ContextLogger` for logging context data, or use `context` function to access context data.
+3. Use the `ContextLogger` for logging context data or use `context` function to access context data.

 Example: